yeehaa123/presentation-moonconf/slides.md

 <!---

-Although, the microservices patters is not as clearly defined as the others, it does have a couple of common characteristics.
+Although, the microservices architectures are not as uniform as the others, they do have a couple of shared characteristics.

-The first is that it distributes the business logic of an application over multiple components.
-Each of these components has it's own clearly defined domain and is individually deployed.
+The first is the business logic of an application is distributed over multiple components.
+Each of these components has it's own clearly defined domain and gets deployed individually.
 Usually in the form of a Docker Container, or - even more state-of-the-art - an AWS Lambda function.

-These services communicate with each other through a message broker - for instance zeromq or rabbitmq.
-This marks the second characteristic 'smart endpoints dumb pipe'.
+The services communicate with each other through a message broker  - for instance zeromq or rabbitmq.
+This marks the second characteristic: 'smart endpoints and dumb pipes'.
 I will come back to this in a second.

-Another very important quality of a microservices architecture is that it is designed for failure.
+Another very important quality of microservices architectures is that they are designed for failure.
 The way to accomplish this is to avoid synchronous coupling between the components as much as possible.
 Instead, they only communicate via the aforementioned messaging pipeline.
-This also allows for replica's and backup services in case one of them fails.
+This also allows for replica's and backup services in case one of the services fails.

 Lastly, microservices are characterized by an evolutionary design.
 They are commonly part of a continuous integration and continuously deployment pipeline.
 As a result, developers can roll out individual features one at a time, rather than fitting them in periodical release cycles.